jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (d) being the owner or a person in charge of a dog, fails, in relation to any controlled dog area or open dog area, to comply with any condition imposed under section 26ZU(c) of this Act in relation to that controlled dog area or open dog area.

 ### 26ZZQ Dogs causing serious injury to protected wildlife
+(1) A person commits an offence if the person is the owner, or a person in charge, of a dog that attacks protected wildlife in a controlled dog area or an open dog area and causes—
+  (a) the death of protected wildlife; or
+  (b) injury to protected wildlife so that it becomes necessary to destroy the wildlife to end its suffering.
-The owner of any dog that, in any controlled dog area or open dog area, attacks any protected wildlife and causes—commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000, or both, and the Court shall, on convicting the owner, make an order for the destruction of the dog unless satisfied that the circumstances of the attack were exceptional and do not justify destruction.
+(2) The person is liable on summary conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000, or both.
+(3) The court must, on convicting the person, make an order for the destruction of the dog unless satisfied that the circumstances of the attack were exceptional and do not justify destruction.
-  (a) the death of any protected wildlife; or
-  (b) such injury to any protected wildlife that it becomes necessary to destroy the animal to terminate its suffering,—

 ### 26ZZR Power of warranted officer to request information
 (1) Any warranted officer may, for the purposes of dog control in any controlled dog area, request any person who is in that controlled dog area and who appears to be in charge of any dog to state his or her own name, address, and date of birth, and, where that person claims not to be the owner of the dog, to state the name and address of the owner of the dog.